ThinkGeo/Mobile-Maps/README.md

 `/quick-start-guide`: A guide to quickly get started.

 ## Quick Start Guide
-The Quick Start Guide will introduce you to ThinkGeo Mobile Maps by helping you set up a visually appealing map in a Xamarin.Forms application.
-By the end of this guide, you'll have a foundational understanding of how to use the Mobile Maps controls.
+The Quick Start Guide shows you how to create a map in a Xamarin.Forms app using ThinkGeo Mobile Maps.
+By the end, you'll grasp the basics of Mobile Maps controls.

 - [ThinkGeo Mobile Quickstart Guide](https://gitlab.com/thinkgeo/public/thinkgeo-mobile-maps/-/tree/develop/quickstartguide)